Structured Production Systems: Viability: The viability of structured production systems

-Viability ensures that every producer earns sufficient income to justify continued participation, thereby preventing the systemic failures that would arise if any producer in the production chain were to cease operations.
+Viability ensures that every producer earns sufficient income to justify continued participation, thereby preventing the systemic supply chain failures that would arise if any producer in the production chain were to cease operations.